nap2000/docs/server-admin-problems.rst

 Out of local disk
 -----------------

 These can sneak up on you.
 Especially if you have been doing text only surveys for a while and then start collecting images without specifying a reduced image size.
 It will be resolved once you add more disk.

 For my servers, when this happens, I use AWS S3 to store media attachments.
 There are multiple alternatives that provide lower cost infinitely expandable storage.
-To use S3 you will need to add AWS credentials to your server pointing towards an account that can access S3.
+To use S3 you will need to add AWS credentials that can access S3 to your server.
 You can then add a file called "bucket" in /smap/settings that contains the name of the S3 bucket where your attachments will be stored.
 Further details can be found here: :ref:`disk-storage`